qsebring3930/cs2mulch/_pages/hash-separate.md

 ## Algorithm

+Repeat these steps for each card in the face-down pile.

 Flip over a card from your face-down pile, to become the *face-up* card.
 To determined where
 the *face-up* card should be placed, look at the first number in gold background.